Superfund Site: CLEVE REBER

 Superfund Site Profile

 Next Five Year review planned for September 2018.
-Post closure monitoring continues on a semiannual basis.
+Post closure monitoring continues on an annual basis.
 A notice was placed in the property records alerting that portions of the site have been used for waste disposal activities.
 A site inspection was conducted July 2, 2013 as part of the Five Year review that was completed in September 2013.

 The 25-acre Cleve Reber site is located in Sorrento, Louisiana.
 During the construction of Highway 70 and the Sunshine Bridge, the site served as a borrow pit for fill material.
 Following completion of the highway and bridge, the Environmental Controls Company (ECCO) leased the property in 1970.
 A disposal area for municipal waste that also accepted industrial waste from chemical plants in the Ascension Parish area operated on site.
 A Louisiana court determined that operations violated the state’s sanitary code and ECCO abandoned the site in 1974.
 Waste disposal operations contaminated soil and groundwater.
 Following cleanup, post-closure monitoring of the landfill is ongoing.